mindis/retailer-docs/Supplier FAQ test.rst

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
 If you have migrated to the new feed types, your feed type for catalogue data is “Catalogue Feed”; for inventory data, the feed type is “Inventory Feed”.
 If you have not
- migrated to the new feeds, please email us and we’ll confirm your feed type.
+ migrated to the new feeds, please email us and we'll confirm your feed type.
 Please note this for future usage.

-I’m getting error messages when I try to upload a feed.
+I'm getting error messages when I try to upload a feed.
 How can I get these resolved?
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
 See the feed troubleshooting guide.
 This is also available at the upload portal.

-I’ve just uploaded my feed and I want to check if the data has been uploaded correctly.
+I've just uploaded my feed and I want to check if the data has been uploaded correctly.
 How can I confirm this?
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
 If there are no errors with your feed upload, then your data has been uploaded successfully.
 You can check on the “Offers” tab on our website.

 What are the “Catalogue” and “Inventory” feeds?
-I’m not sure how to use the Rangespan feeds.
+I'm not sure how to use the Rangespan feeds.
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
 Please see the feed usage guide for information on our feeds and their usage.

-I’m an existing supplier that wants to migrate to the new catalogue and stripped-down inventory feeds.
+I'm an existing supplier that wants to migrate to the new catalogue and stripped-down inventory feeds.
 Is there some documentation to help me with this process?
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
 Please see the feed migration guide.

 Why do you have two feeds?
-Why can’t I use one feed for both catalogue and inventory data?
+Why can't I use one feed for both catalogue and inventory data?
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
 Since catalogue data does not need to be uploaded as regularly as inventory data, we allow suppliers to upload data with two feeds with the inventory upload being more regular.
 Additionally, uploading catalogue data daily risks corrupted data (such as barcodes) causing problems with your listings that may result in lost sales.

-I’m unsure on what data to include under certain columns in the feed.
+I'm unsure on what data to include under certain columns in the feed.
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
 Please see the data definitions guide.